My child's education

 Reasonable adjustments in education

 Dyslexia can have a substantial and long term adverse effect on normal day to day activities, and is therefore a recognised disability under the Equality Act 2010.

 The Act states that schools and higher education institutions have a duty to make 'reasonable adjustments' for disabled students (including students with learning difficulties, such as dyslexia).
 A school or college must ensure that pupils with additional needs can fully participate in the education provided by the school, and that they can enjoy the other benefits, facilities and services that the school provides.

 Many reasonable adjustments are inexpensive and involve a change in practice rather than expensive equipment or additional staff.
 Small considered changes can have a big impact on a student's education and can benefit all students.

 Examples of reasonable adjustments

-- Provide handouts in lessons rather than asking pupils to copy text from the whiteboard or take notes
+- Provide handouts that contain the learning points rather than asking pupils to copy text from the whiteboard or take notes

 - Provide access to assistive technology such as a computer for pupils who find it difficult to read large amounts of text or to write quickly enough in class

 - Allow time to respond as many dyslexic students are slower to process information

 - Break information and instructions into smaller 'chunks'